Metric results on sumsets and Cartesian products of classes of Diophantine sets: Hausdorff dimensions and Cartesian products

 \end{theorem}

 See also Bishop, Peres~\cite{bishop} for refinements.
+For completeness we also want to mention the estimates

-The main purpose of this note is to find sets that naturally occur in Diophantine approximation, where the Hausdorff dimension of their Cartesian products exceeds the sum of the single dimensions, i.e. there is no identity in \eqref{eq:most}.
-An important tool to achieve this goal is the following rather elementary property of Hausdorff measures and dimensions, when applied in suitable contexts.
+due to Tricot~\cite{tricot} as well, which we will not use as frequently in this paper.
+One purpose of this paper is to find sets that naturally occur in Diophantine approximation, whose Cartesian products are of Hausdorff dimension strictly larger than the sum of the single dimensions, i.e. there is no equality in \eqref{eq:most}.
+On the way, we will emcompass sumsets and study their properties.
+An important tool to achieve this goal is the following rather elementary property of Hausdorff measures and dimensions, applied in suitable contexts.